 New Orleans is known for its colorful personality, which means there’s always a variety of colors and tones in its local architecture.
 For those in the area, residential remodeling projects can modernize a home, personalize it to an owner’s taste, and even increase its value.
-Choosing a palette is an important first step, and this is how to get started.
+Choosing an exterior color palette is an important first step, and this is how to get started.

 Identify Permanent Fixtures

-The first step to planning a color change is actually to determine what colors can’t be changed.
+The first step to choosing an exterior color palette is actually to determine what colors can’t be changed.
 If the exterior of a home is in brick, for example, it’s not likely that color will be altered.
 Therefore, it’s vital to plan around the limitations and permanent fixtures of a residential remodel.
 This makes it easy to avoid choosing a color palette only to realize it clashes with the unchangeable tones of a home.

 Consider the Architecture